 Adjustments for FODMAP & Nightshade Friendly

-- Adjustments during the 131 Method include eliminating FODMAPs and using the FODMAP Friendly filter in the recipe section inside the virtual program.
+- Adjustments during the 131 Method can include the elimination of high-FODMAP foods and by using the FODMAP friendly filter in the recipe section inside of the virtual program.

-- Nightshades are potentially inflammatory for some people.
-Nightshades are simply a variety of vegetables.
-They’re completely healthy for most people, but for some, certain vegetables trigger an inflammatory response.
+- Certain vegetables are classified as nightshades.
+Nightshades are completely healthy for most people, but can be potentially inflammatory for others.
+Those with a sensitivity to nightshades can trigger an inflammatory response in the body after consuming.
 Nightshade foods include tomatoes, tomatillos, tomato-based products (ketchup, BBQ sauce, some soups, etc.), peppers (bell peppers, chili peppers, tamales, pimentos, cayenne), white potatoes, eggplant, okra, capsicum, tobacco (not a vegetable), paprika, gogi berries, sorrel, gooseberries and pepino melons.